 - Drafting and answering of cease and desist letters;

 - Drafting of settlement agreements;

-- Reminder of deadline for renewal of registration of design;
+- A reminder of the deadline for renewal of registration of the design;

 - Renewal of designs.